 Our missionaries serving all over the world today serve at personal sacrifice to themselves and their families.
 They receive a monthly stipend for their living expenses and ministry needs.
 This offering gives them additional support for carrying the good news of Jesus Christ to the people in their country.

 This mission project is also known as the Shoebox Ministry of Franklin Graham's Samaritan's Purse.
-They are delivered at Christmas time to children around the world by Samaritan's Purse.
+Shoeboxes filled with age appropriate gifts for the children are delivered at Christmas time to children around the world by Samaritan's Purse.
 Alta Woods participates by packing shoeboxes every October for delivery in November to our local central collection church.
 Rufus and Velma Stevens head up this mission project for Alta Woods.
-Thank you to everyone who participated in packing shoeboxes for children whom you will never meet unless you meet them in heaven one day.
+Thank you to everyone who participates in packing shoeboxes for children whom you will never meet unless you meet them in heaven one day.

 September is the month designated to collect a special offering for Southern Baptist mission projects in the state of Mississippi.
 It is named Margaret Lackey Mission Offering, in memory of Margaret, a native of Copiah County.
 A graduate of Hillman College in Clinton and because of her great desire for missions, she became the first salaried corresponding secretary of Mississippi WMU in 1912.
 Upon her retirement in 1930, she also became an unofficial chaplain of Mississippi Baptist Hospital.
 Our giving is combined with other Southern Baptist Churches to support efforts as: Camp Garaywa and Conference Center in Clinton where hundreds of girls attend this Christian camp every summer; Central HIlls Retreat center at West where many boys attend camp each summer; Mission volunteers who need financial assistance in making mission trips; New church starts; Various community mission projects in areas of great need; Disaster Relief; Criminal Justice/Prison ministries; College ministries; Christian Women's/Men's Job Corps; Cross-cultural Evangelism; Language/Deaf Ministry; Port Ministry.